 This example returns the minimum values for GL2018.m1, for departments that belong to the US West region only, at the "sum by" level of the query.
 This might be used in a report that has several columns like this, each one using a different region filter for purposes of comparing the region values side by side.

-All aggregation types can be used in combination with column filters, except for Avg and DistinctCount.
+All aggregation types can be used in combination with column filters.